OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 ## Summary

 The Tangerine and the PC credit card provide almost the same return rate for my purchases but the Tangerine card comes out on top.
-The MBNA card provides the best return after annual credit spending reaches $12000.
+This is surprising because the Tangerine card is really easy to get.
+It comes with no annual fee or minimum annual income requirement like the other two cards.
+Kudos Tangerine!
+If you spend more than $12K/year then the MBNA starts to provide the better return.

 <iframe width="613" height="379" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1BWTzVrlXIEFNEa-3XXyqXpADdyev8BOcfUSuHkMQkpw/pubchart?oid=789365586&amp;format=interactive"></iframe>

-Was this a worthwhile analysis?
+Now that the objective properties are out of the way we can think about the overall impact: was this a worthwhile analysis?
 Well I learned more about using Ledger [value expressions](http://ledger-cli.org/3.0/doc/ledger3.html#Value-Expressions) and limit param.
-In the big picture my choice of credit card won't have a big impact on my life.
-But sometimes running through the analysis can be fun :)
+This will probably come in handy when figuring out TFSA/RRSP contributions as a separate metric from the value in the account.
+But what about changing my credit card?
+Will I change?
+Probably.
+But in the big picture I know my choice won't have a big impact on my life.
+Sometimes just running through the analysis can be fun :)

+If you have feedback or requests about this post email me@olivercardoza.com